Share this entry

-Tips on how a CFO should prepare for a board meeting:
+The role of a CFO and how to prepare for a board meeting:

 Know the numbers/accounting:

 A no brainer, right?
-The CFO must know the numbers, the accounting, like where things come from.
+The CFO’s primary responsibility in a board meeting is to know the numbers, the accounting, like where things come from.
 But also if a board member asks a fairly detailed question, it’s best to defer.
 Say, “Hey, I’m going to write that question down and I’ll get to you after the meeting.”
 If the conversations and questions get really detailed, then it’s probably best to take it offline.

 Align with CEO and Management team and coordinate with GC and HR on admin: